 When I researched the name of the bar, I couldn’t find very much online, except that it was on the corner of Westchester and Intervale.
 When I went to that corner, I could see that it was next to an elevated train station, which helped make the case that I found the correct location since an El station is also next to the bar in this scene.
 However, most of the area had been modernized, which included a new building on the corner where this cop bar supposedly used to be.
-When I looked up the intersection in the 1940s tax archives, I couldn’t find any buildings that looked like the one in the film, making me start to doubt that I was at the right place.
+When I looked up the intersection in the 1940s tax archives, I couldn’t find any buildings that looked like the one in the film, making me start to raise doubts.

-Finally, I searched the 1980s tax photos and found a building that matched the one seen across the street from the bar, convincing me that I had dutifully, found the correct location.
+Finally, after searching the 1980s tax photos, I found a building that matched the one seen across the street from the bar, convincing me that I had dutifully, found the correct location.

-While a bunch of scenes that take place outside the bar were shot at Westchester and Intervale, I believe the interiors of the bar were shot at the Schlitz Inn, a German bar and restaurant at 137th Street and Willow Avenue in the nearby Port Morris neighborhood.
+While all the exteriors were shot at Westchester and Intervale, the interiors were apparently shot at the Schlitz Inn, a German bar and restaurant at 137th Street and Willow Avenue in the nearby Port Morris neighborhood.